WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 now add similar lines for the other two turtles.

+Run the code and you should see your three choice turtles.
 Adjust your x and y coordinates if you want.

-## Making the choice turtles react to being clicked
+## Clicking on the choice turtles

+### Defining functions for clicking